sk3pp3r/cheat-sheet-pdf/README.md

        1. [Linux Command 1](pdf/linux-bash.pdf)
        1. [Linux Command 2](pdf/linux-bash-terminal.pdf)
     1. [Network-tools](pdf/linux-networing-tools.pdf): ping, curl, wget, ssh and more network tools.
+    1. [Cron](pdf/cron.pdf) is a time-based job scheduler in Unix-like computer operating systems.
 1. [Redis](pdf/redis.pdf) is an in-memory data structure store, used as a database, cache and message broker.
 1. [Slack](pdf/slack.pdf) is a messaging tool for making communication fast and easy.
 It lets you share messages and files with your team, organized by channel.